 The core functions most SMEs need

 While every business has nuances, most SMEs rely on a consistent set of core functions.
+In large companies, management often organizes these core functions into divisions or business units to handle complexity and scale.
 Start with these and tailor to your model:

-- Vision and leadership: Strategy, values, priorities, and standards.
+Vision and leadership: Strategy, values, priorities, and standards.
+Management plays a key role in setting strategy and ensuring alignment across all functions.

 In RhythmOps, the Accountability Chart underpins the operating cadence.
 It feeds priorities, clarifies ownership of metrics, and ensures each meeting has the right accountable owner present.
 In GrowthOps, it clarifies who owns growth levers across the funnel, so campaigns and experiments have a clear DRI (Directly Responsible Individual).